TN 8 (07-24)

 2. b.

-If a medical listing is not met or equaled, the process must continue to consider whether the individual can meet the mental demands of PRW and, if not, whether he or she has the ability to adjust to other work considering his or her remaining mental and other functional capacities and vocational factors.
+If a medical listing is not met or equaled, the adjudicator consider whether the individual can meet the mental demands of past relevant work (PRW) and, if not, whether they have the ability to adjust to other work considering their remaining mental and other functional capacities and vocational factors.

 1. a.